 Pelagian - sulawesi LiveaboardInquiry

-Havingsearched the world, and Indonesia, for the most pristine reefs we found thehealthiest, lushes and most beautiful corals right at home in the Wakatobiregion.
-So although we could bring Pelagian to Komodo, Raja Ampat and otherareas we choose to create cruises with Wakatobi Dive Resort as a base but to the more remote sites not accessible from the resort.
-On a cruise aboard this luxuriousand immaculately maintained yacht you'll experience a dive holiday like noother in the region.
+Having searched the world, and Indonesia, for the most pristine reefs we found the healthiest, lushes and most beautiful corals right at home in the Wakatobi region.
+So we choose to create cruises with Wakatobi Dive Resort as the base but to the more remote sites not accessible from the resort.
+On a cruise aboard this luxurious and immaculately maintained yacht you'll experience a dive holiday like no other in the region.

-Adding to the allure are key Wakatobi-exclusive aspects like direct accessthrough our own air charter service, gourmet cuisine, highly qualified instructor-level dive guides, marine conservation participation and thepossibility to combine a cruise with a stay in Wakatobi Dive Resort.
-Getting tothe Pelagian is now easier than ever.
-You simply fly to the convenientinternational hub of Bali and Wakatobi'sprivate air service will take care of the rest.
-From Bali,our flight takes you into the Wakatobi area and our private airport.
-We'veeliminated the last-minute rushes, long check-in lines and excess baggagecharges - a convenience that no other liveaboard in Indonesia can offer you.
+Adding to the allure are key Wakatobi-exclusive aspects like direct access through their own air charter service, gourmet cuisine, highly qualified instructor-level dive guides, marine conservation participation and the possibility to combine a cruise with a stay in Wakatobi Dive Resort.

 Pelagian - gallery

 Pelagian - Video

 VIP greeting & assistance upon your arrival in Bali